bzamecnik/harmoneye.me/source/lessons/introduction.md

 It these lessons we will focus right on music theory, ie. the principles behind music, not on the actual making of music or putting emotions and stories into this medium.

+Probably a majority of music theory textbooks start with notation.
+On the other hand we will start with the low-level physical principles as they can later grealy help us better understand what is really going on in music on higher levels.

-Also for now the lessons will be mostly focused on harmony and tuning rather than the other aspects.
+The lessons will be mostly focused on harmony and tuning rather than the other aspects.
+You will learn also something about the traditional notation and how to translate the concepts.
+Care will be taken to keep the terminology consistent with the rest of the world.